If you’re planning an international trip, making sure you have the right cell phone plan can help you reduce the cost.

 - Best International Phone Plan From a Major Carrier: T-Mobile Magenta

-- Best International Day Pass Option: AT&T Unlimited Starter
+- Best International Day Pass Option: Verizon Unlimited Welcome

 Google Fi Flexible